Halleymedia/unobtrusive-vue/README.md

  * Form `submit` events are always prevented.

+## App lifecycke hooks
+(Optionally) Pass these to the `UnobtrusiveVueApp` constructor.
+  - `onAppCreating` fires when components have been created but just before Vue is instanced.
+It gives an opportunity to register components with the [vue-hot-reload-api](https://www.npmjs.com/package/vue-hot-reload-api) for Hot Module Replacement;
+  - `onComponentUpdated` fires when after the Hot Module Replacement reloads changed component files.
+It gives an opportunity to make the [vue-hot-reload-api](https://www.npmjs.com/package/vue-hot-reload-api) `reload` or `rerender` a component;
+  - `onComponentCreating` allows you to add computed functions to a component.
+Useful to expose values to each component instead of using global variables.

+## Hot Module Replacement
+This package support the live reload of components, such as the Hot Module Replacement feature of Webpack.
+Components can be rerendered (in case just the template changes, which will preserve state) or completely reloaded.
+See the [sample](https://github.com/Halleymedia/unobtrusive-vue/tree/master/sample) on how to use with Webpack 5.

+## Dev tools
+You're free to use the [Vue.js devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en), if you want.
+Just set `isDev: true` when you're creating the `UnobtrusiveVueApp` instance.

+You can also provide a custom `errorHandler` and `warnHandler`.
+If omitted, warning and errors will be logged in the console as expected.

 ## Batteries not included (so you can bring the most appropriate ones for your project)
 Vue.js is used here just as a rendering engine.
 You'll have to bring your own router and event bus, if needed in your application.